MechaFinch/NotSoTiny/README.md

 ### The UI
 The user interface has two primary purposes, a screen and debugging tools.
 It has systems for running the simulation at a fixed rate or in halted bursts (running as fast as possible until MMIO calls for a halt (this might change to a halt instruction who knows)), and the debug tools include processor state, memwatch, and breakpoints.
 Also included is interrupt-driven keyboard input and timer.

+## Plans for the Architecture
+This section will be for rambling about potential changes to make the ISA better.
+They're most likely to be implemented with the Rust simulator re-write.

+NST is an ISA that has undergone considerable evolution during the development of these tools, and it's gone in a strange direction that mixes everything from 4 to 32 bit operations.
+It was supposed to be a fairly pure 16-bit architecture and the fancy packed operations had 8 bit slices for more 'practical' math and 4 bit slices primarily for BCD operations.
+The original product for this to be used in would've been a custom built nspire-esque calculator, and those packed-4s are useful for decimal arithmetic.
+As development has gone on, things have gotten slowly more 32-bit.
+The original address space was 16 bit, but that felt too limited for something that calls itself not-so-tiny so the addresses were extended to 32 bits.
+Thanks to RIM being designed with everything being 16 bits, address registers BP and SP are included in general operations and thus those would need 32 bit support.
+The various exceptions that come from this disjoint register size are both a pain to deal with and quite unelegant, so here are some plans to change them.
+The general idea is to make general RIM purely 8/16 bit to greatly simplify implementation and make the special-purpose registers BP and SP properly special-purpose.

+### Changes
+* Remove BP and SP from normal RIM, and add 2 index registers in their place.
+Names TBD, here will use K & L
+* Replace the I:J pair with K:L
+* Allow packed operations to use index registers - there wasn't much reason to exclude them beyond BP/SP also having the MSB set in the encoding.

+Currently, the distinction between "general purpose" registers A B C D and "index" registers I J is that general purpose registers can be broken into H/L bytes and used in packed operations.
+With these changes, the packed distinction is replaced with less flexible pairs.

+### Things to figure out
+* What to do about BIO - the idea of adding 2 index registers is that it cleanly replaces BP and SP: 2 registers for the 2 replaced, 1 pair for when there's only 1 spot for a new pair.
+However, the BIO encoding includes a special case for SP in order to allow having only a base or only an index.
+Having 2 more index registers means BP/SP can no longer be used as indices, leaving us without an empty index.
+  * The first thing that comes to mind is an index already part of the base is ignored, but this doesn't allow for BP/SP without an index.
+  * This is most likely a place that will disrupt the otherwise increased orthogonality

 ## Projects using this
 This section talks about things made using this suite.